Should Christians Consider Dating A Non Christian?

 1. Do it now.

-I’m not saying you have to text your boyfriend/girlfriend/fiance(e) before you finish this sentence.
-But reading this post is an opportunity for freedom, so commit – to yourself – to end the relationship and decide when you’re going to do it.
+I’m not saying you must text your boyfriend/girlfriend/fiance(e) before you finish this sentence.
+But reading this post is an opportunity for freedom, so commit – to yourself – to end the relationship and decide when you will do it.

 2. Get support.

-Whenever we do something hard, we need help and support so we follow through.
+Whenever we do something hard, we need help and support to follow through.
 So reach out to some believing friends.
 A mentor.
 Your pastor.
-Pour out your heart, your fear and ask for prayer.
-Tell them when you plan to end the relationship and invite them to follow-up with you.
+Pour out your heart and your fear, and ask for prayer.
+Tell them when you plan to end the relationship and invite them to follow up.

 3. Have a plan.